6 Low-Carb Foods to Boost Your Immune SystemArticle posted in: Diet & Nutrition

 5. Green Tea

-Some of the same oxidant and radical-fighting flavonoids that are found in blueberries are also present in green tea.
-Additionally, the South Beach Diet-approved beverage contains a polyphenol called epigallocatechin gallate (EGCG).
-According to ScienceDaily, 2011 research in an Oregon State University Study reveals that EGCG can cause a higher production of T cells.
+This South Beach Diet-approved beverage contains a polyphenol called epigallocatechin gallate (EGCG).
+According to ScienceDaily, 2011 research in an Oregon State University study reveals that EGCG can cause a higher production of T cells.
 T cells “play a key role in immune function and suppression of autoimmune disease,” they explain.
 Enjoy unsweetened green tea as a part of your daily water intake and reap its immune boosting effects.

 Fuel up on flavonoids by sipping on this Green Tea Frozen Latte! >